AsifulNobel/yantrca/README.md

-# yantrca
+# YANTRCA - Yet Another Note Taking Ruby Console App

-A note-taking console app
+A console app where you can save your notes.